dortania/vanilla-laptop-guide-legacy/OpenCore/config-laptop.plist/broadwell.md

 * **PickerMode**: `Builtin`
   * Sets OpenCore to use the builtin picker
 * **HideAuxiliary**: NO
-  * Hides Recovery and other partitions unless spacebar is pressed, more closely matches real Mac behaviour
+  * Hides Recovery and other partitions unless spacebar is pressed, more closely matches real Mac behavior
 * **HideSelf**: YES
   * Hides the EFI partition as a boot option in OC's boot picker
 * **ConsoleAttributes**: `0`